 From the car park, an obvious path leads you down some wooden steps.
 At the bottom of the steps, you’ll follow a flat dirt path that guides you to a sign, directing you to either the lower falls or the Knoll.
-It’s totally up to you to decide which hike to tackle first.
+It’s totally up to you to decide which walk to tackle first.
 Conquering the 641 steps to the base of the falls is far more challenging than the gently undulating 450-metre hike to the Knoll.
-Beck and I figured we’d get the hard work out of the way first, so we psyched ourselves up and began the steep descent to the bottom of the falls, which is approximately 500 metres.
+Beck and I figured we’d get the hard work out of the way first, so we psyched ourselves up and began the steep descent to the bottom of the falls, which is approximately 500 metres in distance.

 The wooden steps leading you to the bottom of the gorge are incredible.
 Constructed in the mid-1980s, the wooden steps, which meander through the dense bushland, are still in great nick, and provide a sturdy walkway to the base of the falls.
-Thankfully, on-route, there are information plaques detailing the history of the walkway.
+Thankfully, en route, there are information plaques detailing the history of the walkway.
 These are worth a read to help you truly appreciate the craftsmanship that went into building them.
 Admittedly, getting down is straightforward enough, but you may start to dread the effort it’ll take to get back up!

-SIDE NOTE: If it is or has been raining, be mindful of leeches.
+FYI – if it is or has been raining, be mindful of leeches.
 Also, during the warmer months, expect plenty of cobwebs if you’re the first to walk the path.
 Although, if you’re heading to the base of the falls at dusk, you may even get to share the path with some kangaroos.